 The Authority has a material interest in the North Tyneside Trading Company Limited and its subsidiary companies.
-As a result of this, the financial statements of the group will be consolidated with the Authority's accounts and group accounts will be prepared for 2023/24.
+As a result of this, the financial statements of the group will be consolidated with the Authority's accounts and group accounts will be prepared.